Should You Sell GM?

-General Motors (GM) stock price rose nearly 20% in less than one month.GM data by YCharts
+General Motors' (GM) stock price rose nearly 20% in less than one month.GM data by YCharts

-The company's stock outperformed all of its peers, including Tesla (TSLA), not only during the one-month period presented in the above and below graphs, but also in the last three and six months as well.GM data by YCharts
+The company's stock outperformed all of its peers, including Tesla (TSLA), not only during the one-month period presented in the above and below graphs but also in the last three and six months as well.GM data by YCharts

 What Happened?

-In my article, Why Is GM Outperforming Ford?, published in September, I explored in detail the crucial difference between General Motors' and Ford's (F) strategies, and provided three reasons why GM's stock is substantially outperforming that of Ford.
+In my article, Why Is GM Outperforming Ford?, published in September, I explored in detail the crucial difference between General Motors' and Ford's (F) strategies and provided three reasons why GM's stock is substantially outperforming that of Ford.
 I won't regurgitate that discussion here, but I recommend that you read Why Is GM Outperforming Ford? as a prelude to this article.

 News